ditointernet/dito-gtm-tag/README.md

-# dito-gtm-tag
+# Dito tag for Google Tag Manager Server Side

-Dito tag for Google Tag Manager Server Side
+You can use this tag for the Google Tag Manager Server Side container to set up Dito Ingestion API.